 Inpatient pharmacy services are provided by clinical pharmacists 24 hours a day, 7 days a week.
 Inpatient distribution is done primarily through automated devices (omnicell) on all nursing units.
 The clinical pharmacist must have reviewed the order before the nurse can obtain the dose for administration.

-The outpatient pharmacy can fill prescriptions received at discharge from all Seton hospitals and clinics.
-It is located on the lower level off the visitor elevator and is open Monday through Friday, 7 a.m. to 11 p.m., and weekends and holidays, 10 a.m. to 6 p.m.
+The Outpatient Pharmacy is available and can fill your prescriptions upon discharge from the hospital.
+We accept Medicaid, MAP, CHIP, Kidney Health Care, STAR and CIDC.
+If you pay for your prescription, our receipt is valid for processing your claim to your insurance company.
+The pharmacy is located on the first level to the right of the main entrance and is open Monday through Friday, 7 a.m. to 11 p.m., and weekends and holidays, 10 a.m. to 6 p.m.

 Responsibilities of Clinical Pharmacists

 - Reviewing patient medication regimens.

 - Screening new orders for potential problems such as drug allergies, drug interactions, intravenous (IV) incompatibilities and the need for dose adjustments.
 Physicians are informed of potential problems and alternatives.

 - Coordinating with many of the medical teams to provide drug information and monitor clients’ responses to their medications.